heliosdesign/helios-audio-mixer/README.md

 `npm start` bundles the library for development using `webpack-dev-server`.

-`npm dist` bundles the library for production.
+`npm run dist` bundles the library for production.

 `npm test` runs Ava in watch mode.
 Also try `test-verbose` and `test-single`.